adrorocker/adrofw/README.md

 ```
 Where [module-name] is the name of the module.

-Rmemeber this is a selfcontained repocitory so you need to be insie it to run the cli helper.
+Rmemeber this is a selfcontained repository so you need to be inside it to run the cli helper.